Last updated: January 25, 2022

 Guidance at a glance

 Please note that all MIT-related travel must be registered in Covid Travel.
-Travelers should be aware that, if the CDC or DOS risk level for your destination changes prior to departure, you may be required to request an exception or you may need to postpone or cancel your trip.
+Travelers should be aware that, if the CDC or Department of State risk level for your destination changes prior to departure, you may be required to request an exception or you may need to postpone or cancel your trip.
 Travelers are urged to plan accordingly.
 Planning resources for travelers are available on the ICC website.

 - Travel funded entirely or in part by MIT sources